| Teach Yourself SQL in 21 Days, Second Edition

 numbers alone.

-CEIL returns the smallest integer greater than or equal to its argument.
+CEIL and FLOORCEIL returns the smallest integer greater than or equal to its argument.

 FLOOR does just the reverse, returning the largest integer equal to or less